haneen-izz/BTEC-API/READ2.md

 ### usage:

-Requests can be submitted to any of the endpoints:
+Requests can be submitted to any of the endpoints
 `GET https://us1.locationiq.com/v1/search.php?key=YOUR_ACCESS_TOKEN&q=SEARCH_STRING&format=json`

 ![image](codeImg/USAGE.png)